-These are free articles and videos I have created to be helpful to you and your relationship.
+These are free articles and videos I have created to be helpful to you, your relationship, and your family.

 “1,000 Soft Touches” involves doing the ‘little things’ for your partner so he/she feels SEEN and HEARD.